What Are Some Basic Rugby Terms And Lingo To Know?

 Penalty Kick: A penalty kick is awarded when the opposing team makes an infraction, the offense then has the ability to kick the ball through the goal posts for two points.

 Defense: The defense in rugby is made up of seven backs, with the goal to stop the opposing offense and regain control of the ball.
-The defense generally wears numbers 9-15.
+These backs generally wear numbers 9-15.
 Defenders can tackle opponents anywhere below the shoulders, but players must use their arms in the tackle and dangerous tackles such as leading with the shoulders or high contact are not allowed.

 As a coach in rugby, you should be familiar with the basic parts of the game.
 Here are some more advanced terms you should know as a coach.